danosborne/api-post/starling-st.md

 ![](images/residual-vs-fitted.png)

 We could carry on creating more detailed graphs and produce a bespoke, visual bank statement.
 We could take this further by building a service that generates these reports on demand.
-Even better, we could offer the service to other Starling customers by exploiting the OAuth capabilities of our API, which allow our customers to authorise an application to access their data, without handing over their credentials (a future post will touch on this subject).
+Even better, we could offer the service to other Starling customers by exploiting the OAuth2 capabilities of our API, which allow our customers to authorise an application to access their data, without handing over their credentials (a future post will touch on this subject).

 Plotting historical transactions has been a fun but somewhat trivial exercise.
 The objective was to demonstrate how easy it is to get started with our API.
 In future blogs we will use more advanced analysis techniques that (we hope) can help consumers with their finances.

 ##  Summary

 We obtained clean, categorised financial data programmatically, using token-based authentication.
 We were able to concentrate on working with that data rather than on building a clunky pipeline to process flat files.
 And we did it with few lines of code.
 Smalltalk rocks!
 APIs allow secure and seamless communication between applications.

+There is a lot more to our API than just transactions.
+There are endpoints for obtaining -- and creating -- contacts, merchants, payments, goals.
+We have webhooks to notify your app of events associated with an account.
+We have OAuth2 for authentication with different permission scopes.
+Come give our API a try.